Ace the free response questions on your AP Microeconomics exam with practice FRQs graded by Kai. Choose your subject below.

 Examine the role of the four factors of production in an economy.
 Discuss how each factor contribute

-This question assesses your understanding of the factors of production and how they contribute to re
+This question explores the factors of production and their importance.
+Be sure to answer all parts.

 Marginal Analysis in Consumer Choice